How do I make an appointment?

 Payment is accepted by cash, check, or charge due at the time of your service.
-At this time, SSTA is not an in-network provider with insurance companies.
-However, we are happy to provide a statement at the end of each month that you can submit to your insurance company for possible reimbursement.
+At this time, SSTA is an out-of-network provider with insurance all companies.
+We are happy to provide a statement at the end of each month that you can submit to your insurance company for possible reimbursement.
 HSA credit cards and similar are accepted.
 Check out Better at getbetter.co to get assistance with insurance reimbursement.

 What should I expect during an evaluation?

-Evaluations are generally scheduled for 1-2 hours.
+Evaluations are generally scheduled for 1-1.5 hours.
 We ask that you arrive 10-15 minutes prior to your scheduled evaluation time to complete initial paperwork and get familiar with the office.
-During the evaluation the therapist will interview the client and/or caregivers, conduct formal assessments, and do informal observations during play, reading, and spontaneous conversation.
+During the evaluation the speech-language pathologist will interview the client and/or caregivers, conduct formal assessments, and do informal observations during play, reading, and spontaneous conversation.
 Feel free to ask questions during the evaluation.
-Following the evaluation a written report will be provided for you with a summary of the findings and recommendations for ongoing therapy will be discussed with you.
+Following the evaluation a summary of the findings and recommendations for ongoing therapy will be discussed with you.

 How often is speech therapy?